Contact Us 1-800-596-4880

 Model Context Protocol (MCP) servers expose tools that perform actions, such as generating a flow or calling an API.
 Skills supply structured instructions and workflows the assistant follows when a task matches the skill.
 You typically use both: tools carry out operations, while skills guide how and when to apply them for specific scenarios.

-For configuring MCP servers in Anypoint Code Builder, see Configure an MCP Server.
+For configuring MCP servers in Anypoint Code Builder, see Configuring an MCP Server.